 Roth IRAs don’t permit tax-deductible contributions but allow you to make completely tax-free withdrawals under certain conditions.
 With both types, you can typically choose from a wide range of investments to fund your IRA.

-Annuities are contracts issued by insurance companies, generally funded with after-tax dollars.
+Annuities are contracts issued by life insurance companies, generally funded with after-tax dollars.
 Their earnings are tax deferred (you pay tax on the portion of distributions that represents earnings).
 There is generally no annual limit on contributions to an annuity.
-A typical annuity provides income payments beginning at some future time, usually at retirement, which may last for your lifetime, for the joint lifetime of you and a beneficiary, or for a specified number of years, depending on the issuing insurance company and may be subject to certain charges and expenses.
+A typical annuity may be subject to certain charges and expenses and provides income payments beginning at some future time, usually at retirement, which may last for your lifetime, for the joint lifetime of you and a beneficiary, or for a specified number of years, depending on the particular annuity contract and on the issuing life insurance company.

 The AIA Trust is here to help